-- I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+(Core)

+- I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.E. Other Learners and Health Care Personnel